Pagus of Liugas: Name and relationship with Liège

 The etymologies of both Liège and Liugas/Luihga are uncertain, but they are unlikely to be related.
 The etymology of Liège is believed to derive from Proto-Germanic *liudiz, originally meaning "people" or "folk", which was a root with many derived meanings, such as "vassals".
 Concerning the pagus name, scholar Maurice Gysseling reconstructed the name as "Leuwa".
 Ernst thought its real name was Louva or Luvia, or the Pagus Luvensis.

 In Latin medieval records the pagus or county is never referred to simply as the Pagus Leodicensis or Leodiensis, which would be the normal way to name a pagus or gau of Liège.
 Liège itself was nearby, but not within it.
 It was described in medieval records as being within a different pagus, called Hasbania (Hesbaye).
 Since at least the 19th century, scholars including Godefroid Kurth have doubted the traditional explanation of the name Liugas as being derived from the name of the city Liège, though it was the dominant centre of power in the area.
 In the 20th century historians such as Manfred Van Rey and Ulrich Nonn have continued to question the traditional explanation of Liugas as a "Liège gau".

 In contrast, in 1902, the influential Belgian historian Léon Vanderkindere argued that it could not be a mere coincidence that the names were so similar, and referred to the pagus as Luihgau, emphasizing the similarity of "Luih" with the modern Dutch name of Liège, "Luik".
 As a result of such reasoning, German scholars traditionally tended to use the term "Lüttichgau", Lüttich being the German name of Liège.
 And in other languages such as English there are also occasional references to a "County of Liège".
-However, medieval Dutch was Ludic, Lutike, Lutke etc.
+However, the medieval Dutch name of Liège was Ludic, Lutike, Lutke etc.

 While Liège is on the west bank of the Meuse, all the places in Luigas are in the countryside east of it.
 The treaty of Meerssen in 870, which divided the Frankish kingdoms along the Meuse, is the only record which indicates a left-bank part to the county, but this document also explicitly doesn't include Liège in Liugas.
-The main part which is on the eastern side is referred to as an appurtenance of Visé, which, as Nonn explains, was chief town of the jurisdiction of St Remacle, and had a jurisdiction on the west side of the river which was presumably divided from it by the treaty.
+The main part which is on the eastern side is referred to as an appurtenance of Visé, not Liège.
+As Nonn explains, his was chief town of the jurisdiction of St Remacle, and had a jurisdiction on the west side of the river which was presumably divided from it by the treaty.
 The treaty also used quite different spellings for the two jurisdictions: Sancti Laurentii Leudensi ("[of] St Lawrence of Liège") and Liugas.

 The medieval records consistently spell the pagus name in a wide range of ways, using -ch-, -k-, -g-, -v-, -w- (for example Leukro, Liugas, Luviensi, Liwensi), never with a -d- or -t-.
 The city, on the other hand, always had a dental consonant -d- (Leodensis etc) until about 980, when Lethgia and Ledgia appear, followed by occasional forms such as Legia, although spelling with -d- continued to dominate.